Jaguares (Super Rugby)

-The Jaguares was an Argentine professional rugby union team based in Buenos Aires, Argentina.
+The Jaguares were an Argentine professional rugby union team based in Buenos Aires, Argentina.
 They were founded in 2015 and are the first Argentine team to play in SANZAAR's Super Rugby competition, participating from the 2016 Super Rugby season onwards.
 They were the runners up during the 2019 Super Rugby season, losing to the Crusaders 19–3 in the Super Rugby Final, played on 6 July 2019.
 They participated in Super Rugby until the end of the 2020 Super Rugby season, before they departed the competition having not been named in any of the regionalised formats for the 2021 Super Rugby season.

 With no competition in sight, players moved to different clubs in Europe and the national group disintegrated.

 The Jaguares disbanded permanently in December 2022 due to the expansion of Super Rugby Americas, dividing into two new teams, Dogos XV and Pampas XV.

 History

 Following on from impressive performances by in international rugby union competitions, such as a third-placed finish in the 2007 Rugby World Cup, the governing body of rugby in Argentina, the Argentine Rugby Union (UAR), campaigned for inclusion in SANZAR's Tri Nations competition.
 In 2011, it was announced that the competition would be expanded to include Argentina, which resulted in the competition being rebranded as The Rugby Championship and Argentina competed in the competition for the first time in 2012.

 There was still no professional league in Argentina per rules of the Argentine Rugby Union.
 The UAR launched a team called the that participated in the South African Vodacom Cup competition from 2010 to 2013, winning the competition in 2011 with an 11-match unbeaten run.
 The team withdrew from the competition at the end of 2013 due to financial considerations, but was relaunched to participate in the Pacific Rugby Cup from 2014 onwards.
 They won the competition in 2014 and 2015 (as the rebranded World Rugby Pacific Challenge).